jsx-eslint/eslint-plugin-react/docs/rules/function-component-definition.md

 # Enforce a specific function type for function components (react/function-component-definition)

+🔧 This rule is automatically fixable using the `--fix` [flag](https://eslint.org/docs/latest/user-guide/command-line-interface#--fix) on the command line.

 This option enforces a specific function type for function components.

-**Fixable:** This rule is automatically fixable using the `--fix` flag on the command line.

 ## Rule Details